TrunkOfUkuleles/basic-express-server/README.md

 i.e.

-- `PORT` - Port Number
+- `PORT` - 3000 || 3333
-- `MONGODB_URI` - URL to the running mongo instance/db

 #### How to initialize/run your application (where applicable)

-- e.g. `npm start`
+- `npm run start`

 #### Tests

-- How do you run tests?
-- Any tests of note?
-- Describe any tests that you did not complete, skipped, etc
+- Testing was split between serevr and middleware. using supertest to ping the server with different requests to test the responses.

 #### UML / Application Wiring Diagram